 In 2019, Graff represented Norway at the 58th Venice Biennale.
 Her work, States of Inflammation, consisted of three large-scale glass cabinets with smaller sculptures of plants and coral inside.
 The project explored how all material bodies are affected by what they encounter, and, for humans, in particular, how pollution is causing the loss of bacteria that live on, and with, us.
 Accordingly, our bodies are changing into something new and unknown.

-Next year Graff will be exhibiting in the Liverpool Biennial (postponed from 2020 due to Covid-19).
+This year, Graff is exhibiting in the Liverpool Biennial from 20th March to 6th June 2021.
+This edition was originally scheduled to take place in 2020 but was postponed due to the COVID-19 outbreak.
 Norwegian Arts spoke to Graff about her varied research interests, her background and training, and life during lockdown.

 States of Inflammation seems remarkably prescient, considering the Covid-19 pandemic.
 What did you have in mind at the time of making the work?